Of course everyone knows that swimming is good for you. But what are the real benefits gained by jumping into the water?

 - Intervals, fast length down the pool: Give yourself proper rest time to go fast on the successive intervals.
 As you improve, add to the number of intervals or go-down-and-back sprints.

-If you are interested in swimming as part of your training, access to the IU Natatorium pool is now part of your NIFS membership!
+If you are interested in lap swimming as part of your training, access to the IU Natatorium lap pool is now part of your NIFS membership!
 Click here for more info.

 Also check out Aqua Bootcamp for A HIGH INTENSITY water fitness workout that gives you the CARDIO boost of the pool and the benefits of RESISTANCE training in the gym.
-If you are interested Contact Kris Simpson at email@example.com or 317.274.3432 ext.211
+If you are interested check in at the Natatorium desk before class or contact Kris Simpson at email@example.com or 317.274.3432 ext.211

 This blog was written by Kris Simpson BS, ACSM-PT, HFS, personal trainer at NIFS.
 To read more about Kris and NIFS bloggers click here.